Shine Global: War/Dance Returns (2009)

 War/Dance Returns is the 15-minute follow-up documentary to War/Dance.
 It depicts the journey back to the Patongo camp by the director of War/Dance, Sean Fine, Shine Global’s Executive Director, Susan Maclaury, and the original War/Dance film crew in the summer of 2008.
 Approximately 7-10 thousand people came to see the film in the Patongo camp making a lasting impression on the entire crew as well as Rose, Nancy, and Dominic.
 War/Dance Returns premiered on the Sundance Channel in May 2009.

 The Harvest (La Cosecha) (2010)

-Shine Global's second feature-length documentary, The Harvest (La Cosecha) directed by U. Roberto Romano, revisits Edward R. Murrow’s Harvest of Shame, filmed 40 years ago, and reveals that little has changed over the past 4 decades in the lives of migrant farm workers in America.
+Shine Global's second feature-length documentary, The Harvest (La Cosecha), directed by U. Roberto Romano, revisits Edward R. Murrow’s Harvest of Shame, filmed 40 years ago, and reveals that little has changed over the past 4 decades in the lives of migrant farm workers in America.
 Zulema, Perla and Victor labor as migrant farm workers, sacrificing their own childhoods to help their families survive.
-The Harvest (La Cosecha) profiles these three as they journey from the scorching heat of Texas’ onion fields to the winter snows of the Michigan apple orchards and back south to the humidity of Florida’s tomato fields to follow the harvest.
+The Harvest profiles these three as they journey from the scorching heat of Texas’ onion fields to the winter snows of the Michigan apple orchards and back south to the humidity of Florida’s tomato fields to follow the harvest.
 In 2009, Eva Longoria signed on as an Executive Producer of the project.
 The Harvest premiered at the IDFA festival in Amsterdam in November 2010 and had its theatrical run in NY and LA in August 2011.